Skip to main content

 MIMESIS was developed by ReLU Games, Inc..

-MIMESIS has received positive reviews from players.
-Most players liked this game for its humor but disliked it for its story.
+MIMESIS has received mostly positive reviews from players.
+Most players liked MIMESIS for its gameplay but disliked it for its story.

-MIMESIS is a multiplayer game with local co-op support.
+MIMESIS is a single player game with multiplayer and local co-op support.

-Similar games include The Headliners, Murky Divers, PILGRIM, MISERY, Dark Hours and others.
+Similar games include The Headliners, Murky Divers, PILGRIM, Nuclear Nightmare, R.E.P.O. and others.